DaleOrders/AWS-Study-Notes/README.md

 A single thing that uses an identity is an IAM User.
 It can be a person, application or service, but it must just be one thing.

 IAM Roles are also identities that are used by large groups of individuals.
-If have more than 5000 principals, it could be a candidate for an IAM Role.
+If have more than 5000 principals, it could be a candidate for an IAM Role due to limit of 5000 users per account.

 IAM Roles are **assumed** you become that role.